Lithuanian Air Force: Structure

-Air Base
+Air base

 The main air base is located in Šiauliai city.
-It is manned with professional military and also non-military personnel.
+It is staffed with professional military and also non-military personnel.
 It consists of a headquarters, air operation group and operational support group.
 The base operates various fixed wing and rotary blade aircraft.
 The staff, aircraft and equipment of the Air Base has participated in many international training missions abroad and at home.
 Main tasks of the Air Base are: